-- (a) Formal Ttraining time is limited to 1846 months unless extended by the insurer. - (b) Course load must be consistent with the worker's abilities, and limitations, and the length of time since the worker last attended school. - (c) Courses must relate to the vocational goal.
+- (a) Formal training time is limited to 18 months unless extended by the insurer. - (b) Course load must be consistent with the worker's abilities and limitations and the length of time since the worker last attended school. - (c) Courses must relate to the vocational goal.